Advocating for your premature baby in the NICU: your role

 7. Take advantage of hospital experts

-Your baby’s care team will call in experts like social workers, psychologists, lactation consultants and physiotherapists when they’re needed.
-But you can ask for help and advice from these experts when you need it as well – for example, if you’re having difficulty expressing milk.
+Your baby’s care team will call in different experts when they’re needed, like social workers, psychologists, lactation consultants and physiotherapists.
+But you can ask for help and advice from these experts when you need it too – for example, if you’re having difficulty expressing milk.